 NSCLC has 4 stages, I through IV (using the TNM system).
-TNM staging is based on tumor size, tumor and lymph node location, and the presence or absence of distant metastases ( see Table: International Staging System for Lung Cancer International Staging System for Lung Cancer ).
+TNM staging is based on tumor size, tumor and lymph node location, and the presence or absence of distant metastases (see table ).

 Tests for initial evaluation and staging

-Some components of staging are part of the typical diagnostic evaluation, for example, endobronchial ultrasound can sample enlarged lymph nodes at the same time a lung lesion is biopsied.
+Some components of staging are part of the typical diagnostic evaluation, for example, endobronchial ultrasound-guided biopsy (EBUS) can be used to sample enlarged lymph nodes at the same time a lung lesion is biopsied.

 All lung cancer patients need imaging to determine whether the disease has spread.
 Different combinations of tests can be done.
 Some tests are done routinely, and others are done depending on whether the results would impact treatment decisions: